Barton

 Barton's population is slightly older than the national pattern

 The median age in Barton is 40 years, which exceeds the Australian Capital Territory's average of 35 years and is slightly higher than the national median of 38 years.
-Compared to the Australian Capital Territory, Barton has a higher proportion of residents aged 25-34 (23.7%) but fewer residents aged 15-24 (6.4%).
-This concentration of residents aged 25-34 is significantly higher than the national average of 14.5%.
-From the 2021 Census to present, the proportion of residents aged 75-84 has grown from 4.5% to 6.2%, and those aged 55-64 have increased from 12.3% to 13.9%.
+Compared to the Australian Capital Territory, Barton has a higher proportion of residents aged 25-34 (23.7%), but fewer residents aged 15-24 (6.4%).
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
+Between the 2021 Census and the present, the proportion of residents aged 75-84 has grown from 4.5% to 6.2%, while those aged 55-64 have increased from 12.3% to 13.9%.
 Conversely, the proportion of residents aged 25-34 has decreased from 26.5% to 23.7%, and those aged 15-24 have dropped from 8.6% to 6.4%.
-By the year 2041, Barton's age composition is expected to shift notably.
-Leading this demographic shift, the 55-64 age group is projected to grow by 25%, reaching 346 people from 276.
+By 2041, Barton's age composition is expected to change significantly.
+The 55-64 age group is projected to grow by 25%, reaching 346 people from the current 276.
 The aging population trend is evident, with those aged 65 and above comprising 58% of the projected growth.
-Conversely, population declines are anticipated for the 0-4 and 5-14 age groups.
+Conversely, population declines are expected for residents aged 0-4 and 5-14 years old.

 Frequently Asked Questions - Age